paternogbc/sensiPhy/cran-comments.md

 * travis Ubuntu 12.04.5 LTS

 ## R CMD check results
-There were no ERRORs.

-There was 1 NOTE and 1 Warning:
+There was 3 NOTE and 1 Warning:

-Warning:
-CRAN repository db overrides:
-  X-CRAN-Comment: Archived on 2018-06-01 as check problems were not
-    corrected despite reminders.

-__R:__ The mantainers apologize for the delay in fixing the issues raised.
-We have now fixed all requests and ERRORs reported.

-NOTE:
+## Test results:

+### Windows (Status: 1 WARNING, 1 NOTE)
+WARNINGS:
+1. * checking DESCRIPTION meta-information ...
+WARNING
+Dependence on R version '3.4.1' not with patchlevel 0

+_R:_ The following issue was fixed by setting the R Version to 3.4.0 in the description file.

+NOTES:
+1. New submission
+Package was archived on CRAN

+_R_: The new submission fixed these issues.

+2. Possibly mis-spelled words in DESCRIPTION:
+  PCM (13:56)
+  clades (14:73)
+  intraspecific (16:26)
+  topologies (15:43)

+_R_: These words are not mis-spelled.

+### Debian (Status: 3 NOTEs)

+NOTES:
+1. * checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Gustavo Paterno <paternogbc@gmail.com>’

+New submission

+Package was archived on CRAN

 Possibly mis-spelled words in DESCRIPTION:
   PCM (13:56)
   clades (14:73)
   intraspecific (16:26)
   topologies (15:43)

-__R:__ These words are not misspelled.
+CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2018-06-01 as check problems were not

+_R:_ The new submission fixed these issues.

+2. * checking DESCRIPTION meta-information ...
+NOTE
+Dependence on R version ‘3.4.1’ not with patchlevel 0

+_R:_ The following issue was fixed by setting the R Version to 3.4.0 in the description file.

+3. * checking examples ...
+[76s/67s] NOTE
+Examples with CPU time > 2.5 times elapsed time
+               user system elapsed ratio
+tree_discrete 2.568    0.7   1.182 2.765

+The following example was set to /dontrun{} to avoid long elapsed time (but the code was properly tested in multiple systems).